Call for Entries

 Shipping Address:

 Artwork must be shipped (at the artist’s/designer’s expense) via UPS, FedEx, or USPS in a sturdy reusable container.
 No COD shipments will be accepted.
 No loose Styrofoam packing peanuts will be allowed in packaging.
-All accepted work shipped and hand delivered must be received no later than the March 1, 2023 deadline.
-Hand delivered work must be delivered to Ann Arbor by prior appointment during office hours Monday – Friday 10 a.m. – 5 p.m.
+All accepted work shipped and hand delivered must be received between March 1-5, 2027.
+Hand delivered work must be delivered to Kingston by prior appointment during Museum hours Wednesday – Friday noon – 5 p.m. to the museum location at 524 Broadway, Kingston.
 Accepted artists/designers shipping their work must include prepaid charges for return shipping.

 Online catalogue: